gabrielchuv/SE7/Portfolio/BackgroundAndMotivation.md

 In light of this evaluation, we hypothesized that a tool that was both convenient and accurate would be adopted by people and taken seriously enough to elicit an emotional response and hopefully a change in behaviour.

-TODO - STILL NOT COMPELLING

 ## Problem defintion

 Food loss and waste is a global issue across various dimensions: financial, environmental, and ethical.
 Financially, it is estimated that the total cost associated with food lost or wasted is 2.6 trillion dollars annually (REF: http://www.fao.org/3/i3991e/i3991e.pdf).
-Out of this amount, around 700 billion dollars can be linked with environmental waste (REF: http://www.fao.org/nr/sustainability/food-loss-and-waste/en/).
+Out of this amount, around 700 billion dollars can be linked with environmental waste<sup>2</sup>.

 However, the environmental cost is not solely financial.
-The carbon footprint caused by food wastage is estimated at 3.3 billion tonnes of CO2 yearly (REF: http://www.fao.org/news/story/en/item/196402/icode/) or 6% of global greenhouse gas emissions (REF: https://ourworldindata.org/food-waste-emissions).
+The carbon footprint caused by food wastage is estimated at 3.3 billion tonnes of CO2 yearly<sup>3</sup> or 6% of global greenhouse gas emissions<sup>4</sup>. .
 Moreover, the volume of water associated with wasted or lost food is approximately 250km3 or three times the size of lake Geneva.
 Viewing this from a smaller-scale perspective reveals similarly shocking numbers.
 For instance, one kilogram of wasted apples or beef is associated with 822 and a whopping 15415 litres of water wasted respectively(REF: http://www.fao.org/news/story/en/item/196402/icode/).

 The human population is predicted to grow up to 9.8 billion by 2050 (REF: https://www.un.org/development/desa/en/news/population/world-population-prospects-2017.html) and, unless action is taken, the aforementioned consequences of food waste will only worsen, engendering potentially irreversible implications for our planet.
 This is enough to take a strong negative utilitarian stance against the issue (REF: "Utilitarianism resources," [Online].
 Available: https://www.utilitarianism.com/karl-popper.html.
 [Accessed 05 01 2021].).
 Additionally, already today, if it were possible to redistribute wasted food, we would be able to feed all the undernourished population (815 million people (REF: https://www.worldhunger.org/world-hunger-and-poverty-facts-and-statistics/)) at least twice (REF: https://www.wfpusa.org/articles/8-facts-to-know-about-food-waste-and-hunger/#:~:text=Right%20now%2C%20the%20world%20produces,before%20it%20can%20be%20consumed.&text=Along%20with%20chronic%20poverty%2C%20conflict,root%20causes%20of%20hunger%20worldwide.).
 This mismatch between the existence yet unavailability of resources further highlights our ethical responsibility towards minimizing the extent of this issue